Digital Literacy: The Essential Skill of Today's World

 Real-World Setbacks of Digital Illiteracy:

 Consider Jane, a 45-year-old woman who recently lost her job because she couldn't adapt to the company's new digital management system.
-Or the small business that suffered heavy losses because they didn't understand the importance of online marketing in today's competitive landscape.
+Or the small businesses that suffered heavy losses because they needed to understand the importance of online marketing in today's competitive landscape.

 Instances like these aren't isolated; they highlight a pressing issue.
-The divide between the digitally literate and the illiterate isn't just about knowledge—it's about opportunities.
+The divide between the digitally literate and the illiterate is about more than just knowledge; it is about opportunities.

 The Amplifying Role of Digital Skills in Modern Workplaces